flexcube/proxybeuker/readme.md

 <img src="https://i.imgur.com/lu5q0OS.png" width="50%" height="50%">

+ProxyBeuker helps speed up your video editing workflow if you edit RED files with proxies.
-ProxyBeuker helps with a quick proxy workflow for video editing.
-Creating proxies in Adobe Media Encoder or Resolve takes time.
-You have to import files, configure presets etc...
+Creating proxies in Adobe Media Encoder and others takes time.
+You have to wait for all the files to be imported, set up folders, presets and all the other small tasks.

+This adds up if you have a lot of projects.
+Proxybeuker creates the proxies for you in only a couple of clicks.

 Proxybeuker scans your import folder for all RED .R3D files and  starts converting them right away to FullHD ProRes LT files.
 It takes 3000 files as easily as 30.

-You need to have RedCine-X installed for it to work.
-The build is for OSX only at the moment.
+RED Cine-X needs to be installed for the software to work.

-Build the tool on OSX with PyInstaller or grab it from the dist directory.
+Works on Mac OSX and Windows 10

     PyInstaller --onefile -y --icon=ico.icns --windowed proxybeuker.py